 Re-sale your old Electronics

 Secondly, you could re-sale your old electronics.
 This should be the most obvious way of protecting your electronics from going to waste.
 Your old phone might be completely new for someone and at a reduced price, someone is surely going to buy it.
 Sometimes old electronics can go for a pretty penny since they might be considered retro or a collector’s item.
-Whatever the case may be, they can always sell your electronics off and earn money still.
+Whatever the case may be, they can always sell your electronics and earn money still.

 Donate your old Electronics

 Finally, you can always donate your old electronics.
 Donations can be given to local non-government organizations or centers where they might need them.
 You can go to local civic centers and give it off to people who really need it.
 This way you can help in the way of local e-waste recycling.

 Any choice you make on how to dispose of your e-waste is of utmost importance.

 Countries Who Recycle E-Waste

-There are a number of countries that have started the recycling of e-waste and consider it as a very serious matter.
+There are a number of countries that have started the recycling of e-waste and consider it a very serious matter.

 South Africa established the e-Waste Association of South Africa (eWASA) in 2008.
 Under this establishment, many non-profit and profit organizations alike have been working with electronics companies and local waste collectors to responsibly dispose of electronic waste created by the country.
-The main focus of this establishment is to, however, recycle the waste.
+The main focus of this establishment is to, however, recycle waste.

 China is one of the countries that has ratified the BAN agreement where they have banned the import of e-waste.
 One of the biggest problems with e-waste is that most developed countries will ship their waste off to developing nations.
 So the ratification included that e-waste should be banned.
 China’s Chinese State Council passed a regulation that mandated the recycling of electronic waste.